lubianat/what_is_a_cell_type/README.md

 Very interesting blogpost, with a computer-science oriented mindset and graph representations.
 Talks about "*cell types are a subset of cell states*" in a state space, meaning that "each cell type is a subset of the *total set* of states".
 Bernstein is talking about a particular cell and its states alongside its life cycle.
 Then, in the final part, he proceeds to define the concept across different individuals, by considering their set of states as *two disconnected, and approximately isomorphic subgraphs*.
 Bernstein has an all-inclusive view of cell type, where any arbitrary collection of cell states could be called a "cell type", a perspective I shared on a 2021 preprint called ["Towards a pragmatic definition of cell type"](https://www.authorea.com/users/384178/articles/501068-towards-a-pragmatic-definition-of-cell-type).
 I've been changing my mind, however, and preferring the term "cell class" for that idea, as the *term* cell type is probably better reserved for a particular kind of class with some characteristics, such as stable properties.

-I also share the idea that we should *not* create millions of classes and instead think which classes are useful.
+I also think that we should *not* create millions of classes and instead think which classes are useful.
 That is important from the pragmatic standing point of computational ontologies, prized by Bernstein.
-His description implicitly considers that the Cell Ontology (or some other cell ontology) should represent disease states, what is currently (July 2023) not done.
+His description implicitly considers that the Cell Ontology (or some other cell ontology) should represent disease states, which is currently not done (July 2023).

+## 2020

+- Fishell G, Kepecs A. Interneuron types as attractors and controllers.
+[Annual review of neuroscience.](https://doi.org/10.1146/annurev-neuro-070918-050421) 2020 Jul 8;43:1-30.

+In this continuation to 2014's "[Interneuron cell types are fit to function.](https://doi.org/10.1038/nature12983)", Fishell and Kepecs this time base their propositions on "attractor states" arguing that *subtype identity is generated using a configurational (rather than combinatorial) code of transcription factors* and analyzing evidence that *combinations of TFs can initialize but not realize cell fates*.
+They trace back the attractor concept to Waddington's work and argue that there is a translation of *Waddington's concepts of chreods (canalized paths of development) to trajectories and homeorhesis (the tendency to return to a path) to attractor states.*

+They discuss Hobert 2016's concept of terminal selectors but somehow miss Detlev Arendt's Core Regulatory Complexes (see  "[The origin and evolution of cell types](https://doi.org/10.1038/nrg.2016.127)").
+They advance on the idea of *cardinal interneuron types*, now in the context of single-cell transcriptomics.
+They also discuss the role of interneurons in modulating circuits and the varieties that *specialize in targeting distinct pyramidal cell domains or compartments*.

+The section 3, they divide the generation of diversity in 3 categories, worth copying in full: *(a) Cardinal specification (nature) occurs when interneurons become postmitotic and define their intrinsic properties; (b) definitive specification (nurture) relies on cues imposed during migration and at the settling position and determines local afferent and efferent connectivity; and (c) state specification (circumstance) transpires when some interneuron subtypes change their gene expression in the context-specific brain activity.* This theoretical model goes beyond just the type-state duality and introduces a third dimension in the mix.
+The cardinal type, natural and intrinsic, alongside subtyping guided by orchestrated factors and complemented by local, transitive changes in expression in particular contexts.

+They don't fix an absolute number of cardinal classes but talk about *the four largest cardinal classes*, PV, SST, VIP, and Lamp5 expressing interneurons, and other minor cardinal classes, still under discussion.

+They start to contextualize the diversity of interneuron types during evolution, but the session is relatively short.
+An interesting statement is that *interneuron diversity is clearly very old.
+Turtles diverged from mammals approximately 320 million years ago, and yet these cell types have been maintained in surprisingly conserved form*.

 # 2010's